La Violetta

 2022 Pinot Noir ‘Penury’

-Sourced from the same little Denmark vineyard where our chardonnay and meunier are grown.
+Western Australia, with a few notable exceptions, hasn’t traditionally been associated with Pinot Noir.
+Yet, if there's one winemaker who could redefine that narrative, it’s the meticulous A.J.
+Hoadley of La Violetta.
+Sourced from the same little Denmark vineyard where the Chardonnay and Meunier are grown.
 2022 was a tremendous season in Great Southern, with picture book fruit.

-This is a blend of three different pinot noir clones, wild fermented and barefoot massaged.
+This is a blend of three different Pinot Noir clones, wild fermented and barefoot stomped.
 Made in small, open fermenters, with 100% whole bunch carbonic, wild yeasts, traditional pigeage and hand plunging.

 Previous